 Your assignment requires you to have, at a minimum, 5 references including at least 3 scholarly journal articles and 2 newspaper articles.
 You may also use books, magazines, and Internet sources.

 This guide will direct you to resources for scholarly articles and newspaper articles.
-For background information about your research topic, use the library catalog and Gale Virtual Reference Library to find books and encyclopedias, respectively (ask a librarian for assistance).
+For background information about your research topic, use the library catalog and Gale Virtual Reference Library to find books and encyclopedia articles, respectively (ask a librarian for assistance).

 KEYwords: selecting search terms